 * If you are intrested in supporting Nisya please let me know so I can mail you a picture of her with all her information.

+Out of the most severe trial, their overflowing joy and their extreme poverty welled up in rich generosity.
 For I testify that they gave as much as they were able, and even beyond their ability.
 Entirely on their own.
 2 Corinthians 8:2-3